Wheesung: 2006–2009: Orange Shock Agency

 Wheesung left YG Entertainment after his contract expired in March 2006.
-He signed a new contract that is reportedly worth 1.5 million won with his new company Orange Shock Agency.
+He signed a new contract that was reportedly worth 1.5 billion won with his new company Orange Shock Agency.

-Wheesung has collaborated with many artists.
-In late 2008, Wheesung has collaborated once again with Lee Hyori who featured as his girlfriend in his music video of "별이 지다.."
-(Fading Star) in the "With All My Heart and Soul" album.
-In 2009, Wheesung seeks help from producer Lee Hyun-do, they will collaborate to produce the new album which the release date has been set in August 2009.
+Wheesung collaborated with many artists.
+In late 2008, Wheesung collaborated once again with Lee Hyori, who featured as his girlfriend in his music video of "별이 지다.."
+(Fading Star) from the "With All My Heart and Soul" album.
+In 2009, Wheesung planned to collaborate with producer Lee Hyun-do to produce a new album, with a release date being set for August 2009.
+In the same year, he also made a big hit with "Insomnia(불면증)" after being requested to cover Insomnia by Craig David in Korean.

 2009–2011: POP/UP Entertainment

-In April 2009, Wheesung is the MC/host of a new Mnet TV show called "Pre Star-1 Show.
-This show gives opportunities for new talented singers to introduce themselves, a platform for them to reach out to more fans.
+In April 2009, Wheesung was announced as the MC of a new Mnet TV show called "Pre Star-1 Show".
+The show gave opportunities for new talented singers to introduce themselves, a platform for them to reach out to more fans.
 Every month about nine or ten teams will be introduced on Mnet.com and the team which receives most response from the netizens will be chosen onto the show.
 The chosen team/singer will also be given the chance to perform with popular stars.
-Wheesung's Pre-Show 1 Show’ started airing on April 24 on Mnet Cable Channel.
+Wheesung's 'Pre-Show 1 Show' started airing on April 24 on Mnet Cable Channel.

-Wheesung had participated in several Kpop concerts in Los Angeles, California, which include the Hollywood Bowl, and the Victory Concert.
+Wheesung had participated in several Kpop concerts in Los Angeles, California, including the Hollywood Bowl, and the Victory Concert.
 On June 19, 2009, Wheesung and Lena Park held a concert in Los Angeles Disney Concert Hall.
 After the concert, Wheesung planned to stay in Los Angeles for a month to work on his new album with producer Lee Hyun-do.
 The new album will go back to the r&b/hiphop style similar to "With Me" and "Incurable Disease".
-The new album is set to be released in August 2009.
-Wheesung also claimed in an interview that he wants to visit Pink's Hot Dogs while in LA.
 On June 27 and July 4, Wheesung performed at "Insomnia Concert" and club Le Cercle in LA.
 On July 11, he performed at the HALO nightclub in Hollywood.

-In June 2009, Wheesung changed his label again from Orange Shock to POP/UP Entertainment, which houses stars like JK Kim Dong Wook and group M to M. Wheesung has decided to change his label because former producer, Park Gun Tae, concentrated more on producing and working by himself.
-Wheesung gave thanks to Park Gun Tae for his growth as an artist and hopes to learn from him as a little brother, no longer as an artist under a producer.
+In June 2009, Wheesung changed his label again from Orange Shock to POP/UP Entertainment, which houses stars like JK Kim Dong Wook and group M to M.

-2011–2016: YMC Entertainment and Military service
+2011–2016: YMC Entertainment

 In 2011, he transferred to Tae Jin Ah's YMC Entertainment.
 Soon after joining YMC Entertainment, he recruited female singer Ailee.
-On November 7, 2011, he enlisted for mandatory military service.
-He served 21 months of active service after completing five-week of basic training course at a boot camp in Nonsan, South Chungcheong Province.